ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ## Prologue

 Ethereum Classic's mission can only be properly understood through the events surrounding it's origin story, which by definition puts it at odds with it's sibling [Ethereum](https://ethereum.org) in several important ways.
 But these differences should not be misunderstood as pitting Ethereum Classic "against" Ethereum as a whole.
 The two projects share far, far more in common than what separates them.
 Both Ethereums share the same general ambition to change the world for the better; the difference lies in what each project thinks is required to achieve this change.
-Ethereum Classic isn't anti-Ethereum; Ethereum Classic *is* Ethereum.
+Ethereum Classic isn't anti-Ethereum; Ethereum Classic _is_ Ethereum.

 ### Forgotten Details

 In the wider Ethereum community, whilst the existence of Ethereum Classic is reluctantly acknowledged, the important details surrounding it's creation are largely unknown and seldom reflected on, as they reveal a truth that many would rather forget.

 The details of this story reveal a deeply rooted flaw in the Ethereum narrative, and to some who are over-exposed to ETH it poses a threat, which is one reason why Ethereum Classic itself is the target of dismissal, smear and ridicule.
 But whilst the details of ETC's genesis may be inconvenient, the facts of history must be remembered; it is the details that matter, as they warn about the perils of centralization and capture.

 > Those who cannot remember the past are condemned to repeat it.

-As time goes on it will become increasingly clear that many critics of ETC are primarily afraid a simple truth that reveals an insecurity - that when Ethereum abandoned _Code is Law_, it also abandoned a major, if not the only, long term value propopsition of blockchains - one that ETC will be around to defend when, once again, Etheruem is bent to the will of special interests.
+As time goes on it will become increasingly clear that many critics of ETC are primarily afraid a simple truth that reveals an insecurity; that when Ethereum abandoned _Code is Law_, it also abandoned a major, if not the only, long term value propopsition of blockchains.
+For many, Ethereum Classic is an annoying reminder of this lost value, but it will persist regardless and happily pick up the pieces when, once again, Etheruem is bent to the will of special interests.

 ### Blame the Game